lucasammer/handydandy/readme.md

 ```
 pip install handydandy --upgrade
 ```
-If you use an os or IDE that does not support pip check out [this](https://github.com/lucasammer/handydandy/wiki/Install-without-pip) wiki article
+If you use an OS or IDE that does not support pip check out [this](https://github.com/lucasammer/handydandy/wiki/Install-without-pip) wiki article
 ## usage
 you can find everything you need to know on the [wiki](https://github.com/lucasammer/handydandy/wiki)
 ## license